Kingxukai/linux/Documentation/networking/l2tp.rst

 ================== ======== ===
 Attribute          Required Use
 ================== ======== ===
-CONN_ID            Y        Identifies the tunnel id to be destroyed.
+CONN_ID            Y        Identifies the woke tunnel id to be destroyed.
 ================== ======== ===

 ``L2TP_CMD_TUNNEL_MODIFY`` attributes:-